IliaDuhov/JavaUni/README.md

     -  Java Core\
     -  Patterns\
     -  Java Reflection API\
-    -  Architecture od IT systems
+    -  Architecture of IT systems